Fudan-iGEM/2023-wiki/docs/src/team.md

 </div>
 </div>

-Yijun, the leader of the Fudan iGEM 2023, with responsibilities spanning Education, Human Practices, Design, and Experiment, dedication propels our project forward.
+Yijun, the leader of the Fudan iGEM 2023, with responsibilities spanning [Education](/education/), [Human Practices](/human-practices/), Design, and [Experiments](/experiments/), dedication propels our project forward.
 Majoring in Biological Sciences, she is a meticulous perfectionist.
 She used to be more energetic, but now she finds solace in sleeping after the deadlines.

 ### Qingying Yang: The Passionate Enthusiast